marksweiss/sofine/README.md

 ## What Problem Does sofine solve?

 You need to get data related to a set of keys from many sources: web scrapers, Web APIs, flat files, data stores.
-Wouldn't it be nice to build those data sets with one command line, REST or Python call?
-Wouldn't it be great if each data retrieval script you wrote was a reusable plugin that you could combine with any other to retrieve one combined data set over a set of keys?
+Wouldn't it be nice to build one combine data set over multiple calls with one command line, REST or Python call?
+Wouldn't it be great if each data retrieval script you wrote was a reusable plugin that you could combine with any other?

 You need a "glue API."

 This is the problem `sofine` solves.
 It's a small enough problem that you could solve it yourself.
-But `sofine` is minimal to deploy and write plugins for, and has already solved in an optimally flexible way the design decisions you would have to solve on your own if you did so.
+But `sofine` is minimal to deploy and write plugins for, and has already solved in an optimally flexible way the design decisions you would have to solve.

 ## Features